Ivy's sleep story...

-History: Ivy had been born at full term and a good size, she did however have a traumatic birth.
-From the outset she was a very unsettled baby, but being a first time mother Rebecca didn't know what was 'normal'.
-Everyone told her the first 6 weeks were the hardest so she thought that Ivy's crying was just due to this.
-Ivy catnapped from birth and only ever slept 45 minutes at a time during the day.
+Ivy had been born at full term and a good size, but she did unfortunately have a traumatic birth.
+From the outset she was a very unsettled baby, but being a first time mother Rebecca didn't know what was 'normal' or what to expect when it came to her baby's sleep, feeding or behaviour.

 Being a new parent can be overwhelming.
 You probably have lots of questions.
 Find the answers to all your questions and more in our Sleep App to future-proof your newborn's sleep.